 1. The FOIA directs agency Chief FOIA Officers to ensure that FOIA training is offered to agency personnel.
 See 5 U.S.C. § 552(a)(j)(2)(F).
 Please describe the efforts your agency has undertaken to ensure proper FOIA training is made available and used by agency personnel.
+TVA's FOIA professionals participate in training offered by the Office of Information Policy and organizations such as the American Society of Access Professionals each year.

-TVA's FOIA professionals participate in training offered by OIP and organizations such as American Society of Access Professionals each year.
-Individual and small group training is provided by the FOIA Officer and TVA's primary FOIA attorneys to non-FOIA agency personnel as needed.
+2. Did your FOIA professionals or the personnel at your agency who have FOIA responsibilities attend substantive FOIA training during the reporting period such as that provided by the Department of Justice?
+Yes.

-- 2. Did your FOIA professionals or the personnel at your agency who have FOIA responsibilities attend substantive FOIA training during the reporting period such as that provided by the Department of Justice?
-Yes. - 3.
-If yes, please provide a brief description of the type of training attended or conducted and the topics covered.
+3. If yes, please provide a brief description of the type of training attended or conducted and the topics covered.